emojicode/emojicode.github.io/src/guides/packageAPI.md

 ### Invocation and Functioning

-The Garbage Collector in Emojicode can be invoked when performing any of these actions:
+The Garbage Collector in Emojicode can be invoked when performing any of these actions, which we call *Garbage-Collector-invoking*:

 - Allocating memory
 - Calling a callable or method